Suraj151/esp8266-framework/README.md

 TLS has no service class either — it lives at the interface and port level. `iInstanceInterface` hands out the one outbound client the services share, built on first call and kept: `getSharedTcpClientInstance()` and, in a TLS build, `getSharedTlsClientInstance()`.
 Two literal accessors rather than one that quietly returns whichever is compiled in, so a caller picks its transport and the call site says which.
 OTA, device-IoT and GPIO posting take the TLS client where the flag is on and the TCP one otherwise. **Email is TCP only** — the SMTP path carries no TLS support.
 MQTT builds a client of its own instead of sharing.

-BearSSL backs the ESP8266 port and mbedTLS the ESP32 one.
+Each port brings its own TLS backend, named alongside `ENABLE_TLS_SERVICE` in [§3.3.1](#331-service-flags).
+Nothing above the interface knows which one it has.
 Certificates and keys are read from the filesystem at runtime, defaulting to `/etc/http/server.crt`, `/etc/http/server.key`, `/etc/http/client-ca.crt` and `/etc/ssl/ca-bundle.crt`.

-Handshakes need more stack than the ESP8266 main context has, so enabling TLS also enables contextual execution and runs the engine on its own cooperative task with a stack sized by `TLS_TASK_STACK_SIZE`.
+Handshakes need more stack than a main context typically has, so enabling TLS also enables contextual execution and runs the engine on its own cooperative task with a stack sized by `TLS_TASK_STACK_SIZE`.

 The bundled outbound client is created with peer verification off so that an encrypted-but-unverified connection works immediately.
 For production, point it at the CA bundle path and drop that line.

-Certificates come from one of two places.
-On ESP32, the on-device provisioner issues self-signed EC or RSA certs with the SANs you ask for, and `ensureServerCert` reissues only when the stored certificate's SANs no longer cover what was asked for.
-With runtime generation enabled the mDNS service drives it, so the certificate covers the address and `<hostname>.local` together ([§6.2.20](#6220-mdnsserviceprovider--__mdns_service)).
-Everywhere else, `scripts/GenTlsCerts.py` does the same job with OpenSSL and you upload the result over SFTP.
+**Certificates come from one of two places, and which one is a port capability.** A port declaring `DEVICE_SUPPORTS_TLS_CERT_GENERATION` can issue its own: the on-device provisioner writes self-signed EC or RSA certs with the SANs you ask for, `ensureServerCert` reissues only when the stored certificate's SANs no longer cover what was asked for, and the `tls` command exposes the same issuer from the shell.
+With runtime generation enabled the mDNS service drives it, so the certificate covers the address and `<hostname>.local` together ([§6.2.21](#6221-mdnsserviceprovider--__mdns_service)).

+**Without that capability there is no `tls` command and nothing issues a certificate on the device.** Generate the material off-device with `scripts/GenTlsCerts.py`, which does the same job with OpenSSL, and upload the result to the paths above over SFTP ([§7.10](#710-sftp-and-scp-file-transfer)).
+Outbound verification needs the same treatment — a CA bundle at `/etc/ssl/ca-bundle.crt` is something you put there.

+**TLS is also the flag most likely to need room made for it.** A live session costs more than any other feature here, per session rather than per build, and on a device whose heap is already committed the handshake is what fails first.
+Expect to turn other services off to fit it — the per-session figures and what to trade against them are in [§12.3](#123-the-expensive-features).

 #### 6.2.19 `UserStoreService` — `__user_store_service`